outpaddling/libxtend/README.md

 ### Building libxtend locally

-Below are cave-man install instructions for development purposes, not recommended for regular use.
+Below are cave man install instructions for development purposes, not recommended for regular use.

 1. Clone the repository